-A handwritten signature in black ink, appearing to read '+David M. O'Connell, C.M.'
+A handwritten signature in black ink, appearing to read "David M. O'Connell, C.M."
+The signature is fluid and cursive, with "David" and "M." being the initials of the first name.

 Most Reverend David M. O'Connell, C.M.
 Bishop of Trenton